Typhoon Sinlaku (2002): Japan

+Taiwan

 In Taiwan, the country's Central Weather Bureau issued storm warnings for coastal waters and for areas along the coast.
 Premier Yu Shyi-kun ordered various government agencies fully prepare for the typhoon, including the activation of a disaster contingency system.
 The typhoon caused the Taiwan Stock Exchange to close at its lowest level of the year, before the exchange was closed during the storm's passage.
 Officials also closed schools and government buildings in Taipei, and flights between northern and southern Taiwan were canceled.
 The typhoon caused a boat race to be delayed by one day.
 Passing north of Taiwan, Sinlaku dropped about 100 mm of rainfall in the capital city of Taipei.
 A station in Ilan County reported a peak rainfall of 387 mm.
 The high rainfall filled two reservoirs to capacity, both of which had low levels in the previous month.
 The storm left 200 houses without water, and in Taoyuan County (now Taoyuan City), 700 houses lost power.
 Storm damage forced about 1,500 people to evacuate their houses.
 High waves lashed the island's northern coast, forcing hundreds of boats to remain at port.
 This included thousands of Chinese fishermen who stayed in special shelters, which represented a change in policy; in previous storms Taiwan officials did not allow Chinese fishermen to stay for fear of Chinese emigration to the island.
 Sinlaku killed two people, one who was swept away by high surf along Taiwan's east coast.
 However, damage was minor on the island, limited to downed tree branches in Taipei.
 After the storm, Taiwan residents complained that meteorologists overemphasized the threat of the storm, which was due to heavy damage from typhoons Nari and Toraji.